-In Laguna Beach their was an artist celebrating his 40 year with a BIG sale.
+In Laguna Beach there was an artist celebrating his 40 year with a BIG sale.
 He had this neat painting outside made of tile, with water running down the front.
 NICE!!!

 Love Shack . . .
 Love shack, babyyyyyyyyyyyyyyyyy.
 Love Shack!!!!

-Near Interstate Highway 5 we passed tis Ghost Bike (white) denoting someone riding a bike had died here.
+Near Interstate Highway 5 we passed this Ghost Bike (white) denoting someone riding a bike had died here.
 Not sure what the blue bike means????

 We also passed this California Edison ‘nuke plant’ . . .

-. . .where several of us noted the large speakers mounted on poles.
-Emergency waring regarding a leak . . . for those close enough to hear it, it is probably too late for them!!!
+. . . where several of us noted the large speaker/sirens mounted on poles.
+For emergency warnings regarding a leak . . . for those close enough to hear, it would probably be too late for them!!!

 . . . concrete casks for shipping out spent fuel?????